 temple from the bricks of the Church –

 verb.
-To the degree that the word of God is building this temple in the Spirit
+The word of God is building His temple in the Spirit and building human souls

-collectively, held together by the mortar of anointing.
-There is no lie among
+collectively, and they are held together by the mortar of anointing (the

 Eph 2-18,19